 It does not make a huge difference when you buy a high valued paddle no matter what the brand is, and it clearly provides the best performance.
 Yes, we are talking about Killerspin Jet 800 racket, one of the expert’s choice paddles.
 For instance, Chen Qi the gold medalist use this paddle, and most of the best player does as well.

-It’s not a wonder that rubber it uses are premium.
-Since it is a high price tag racket, definitely it’s rubber fits with it and generates superior spins.
+It’s not a wonder that the rubber it uses is premium.
+Since it is a high price tag racket, definitely its rubber fits with it and generates superior spins.
 So it is clear that what you for the paddle returns you more value than that.

 If you want to be the king on the battlefield, nothing can come around you and the Jet 800 model.
 Now the choice is yours whether you want to e the king or the typical audience.

 - Speed – 9.5/10, spin – 9/10, control – 8/10

 - This is a great paddle with a 7 – ply blade (5 wood + 2 carbon layers).

 - It is constructed with ITTF approved Nitrx – 4z rubbers.